zekedroid/ABC-Music-Player/README.md

 How to use
 ==========

 Run main and click on song to play.
-Tip: Portal "Wnat you gone" is the most awesome song.
+Tip: Portal "Wnat you gone" is the most awesome song